 The use of multilayer ceramic capacitor (MLCC) is recommended.
-MLCC has extremely low ESR, which is necessary to reduce output switching ripple for boost converter.
-In addition, the total output capacitance needs to be sufficient to reduce output droop during PWM dimming operation.
+MLCC capacitors have extremely low ESR, which is necessary to reduce the output switching ripple of the boost converter.
+In addition, the total output capacitance must be sufficient to reduce output droop during PWM dimming operation.